Skip to content

 3. This will open another tab in your browser that will allow you to view the Review screen on Case Center.

-1. Select the Dual Panes Icon in the top right corner of your reading window (i.e., small overlapping rectangles):
+1. Select the Dual Panes Icon in the top right corner of the document area (i.e., small overlapping rectangles):

-1. This will open a second reading pane so that you can view two documents side by side, as shown below:
+1. This will open a second reading pane so that two documents appear side by side, as shown below:

 • To control which documents appear on your screen: